 Credit risk arises in the normal course of the Company's business activities with other broker-dealers, customers and as a member of exchanges and clearing organisations.
-The Company's main credit risks arise from the Repurchase and Stock Loan desks, Over-The-Counter ("OTC") derivative transactions, free of payment transactions and long-dated settlement cash trades.
+The Company's main credit risks arise from the repurchase and securities lending activities, OTC derivative transactions, free of payment transactions and long-dated settlement cash trades.